 People in the Helping Profession:

-Are you a social worker, a psychotherapist, a doctor or a nurse in the helping profession?
+Are you a social worker, a psychotherapist, a birth worker, or a health care provider?
 Are you an activist committed to fighting social injustice?
 Are you finding it difficult to care for yourself when your profession/activism places such high demands on you to care for others?
-Feeling burned out and negative in your work is a common experience for those who are caregivers and helpers.
-Self-care & support is essential for you to be effective with your patients, clients and activism.
-In our work together, I will help you understand the impact of secondary trauma and compassion fatigue, explore where you are getting “stuck”, and help you to create a self-care plan that sticks and works with your life and your schedule.
+Feeling burned out and negative in your work is a common experience for caregivers and helpers.
+Self-care & support is essential for you to be effective with your clients, patients and social activism.
+In our work together, I will help you understand the impact of secondary trauma and compassion fatigue, explore where you are getting “stuck”, and help you to create a self-care plan that works with your life and your schedule.
 You can create balance and return to feeling passionate and excited by your work!